picselliahq/picsellia-cv-engine/docs/usage/cli_overview.md

   Contains the parameter class (`TrainingHyperParameters`, `ProcessingParameters`, etc.) used to extract configuration at runtime.

 - **`.venv/`**
-  Created automatically by the CLI when you run `pipeline-cli test`.
+  Created automatically by the CLI when you run `pxl-pipeline test`.

 ## 🔐 Environment variables